 Florida Fish and Wildlife Conservation Commission (FWC) and removal is coordinated as a regional effort by the

-A derelict vessel (DV) is a boat that cannot function under its own power; an abandoned vessel (AV) has been abandoned on or under the water.
-Once law enforcement suspects a boat to be derelict or abandoned, they begin an investigation, attempting to contact the last known registered owner.
-If they are unable to find the owner and have the owner remove the vessel, it is turned over to the County for removal.
+Generally speaking, a derelict vessel (DV) is a boat that cannot function under its own power; an abandoned vessel (AV) has been abandoned on or under public waters.
+Once law enforcement suspects a boat to be derelict or abandoned, they begin an investigation.
+Every effort is made to contact the last known registered owner and hold the responsible parties accountable before expending any public funds for removal.
+If they are unable to find the owner and have the owner remove the vessel, it is turned over to WCIND contractors for removal.

-An average of 60 abandoned or derelict vessels are removed from County waters every year using grant funding.
+An average of 60 abandoned or derelict vessels are removed from Lee County waters every year.
 Many of these vessels are navigation or environmental hazards and require rapid removal.
-Less serious vessels may sit for long periods of time while funds are used for higher priority removals.
+Less serious vessels may sit for long periods of time while investigations are completed or funds are used for higher priority removals.